payu-org/payu/docs/source/index.rst

    payu run

-Currently, payu is very highly customised for users of NCI computing environments in the `v45` user group, with a very strong dependence on `environment modules`_, the `PBS scheduler`_, and an `MPI`_ runtime environment.
-Using payu on other machines will require either the installation of these services or a significant modification of the codebase.
+Currently, payu is very highly customised for users of NCI computing environments, with a very strong dependence on `environment modules`_, the `PBS scheduler`_, and an `MPI`_ runtime environment.
+Using payu on other machines will require, at a minimum, the installation of these services, as well as a potentially significant modification of the codebase.

 .. _`environment modules`: http://modules.sourceforge.net/
 .. _`PBS scheduler`: http://en.wikipedia.org/wiki/Portable_Batch_System